semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "a\nb"
 ```

-The YAML/JSON pattern `"a\nb"` will match the following input:
+The pattern `"a\nb"` in YAML rule file matches the following code:

 ```
 x a
 b x
 ```

-It will not match if there's a wrong number of newlines between `a`
-and `b`.
-The following input won't match in single-line mode:
+The pattern does not match if there is another number of newlines between `a` and `b`.
+The single-line mode does not match the following input:

 ```
 x a b x
 ```

-It does however match in the default, multiline mode.
+It does however match in the default multiline mode of Aliengrep.

 :::caution
-YAML syntax makes it easy to introduce significant newline characters
-in patterns without realizing it.
-In doubt and for better clarity, use
-the quoted string syntax `"a\nb"` like we did above.
-This ensures no
-trailing newline is added accidentally when using the single-line mode.
+YAML syntax makes it easy to introduce significant newline characters in patterns without realizing it.
+In doubt and for better clarity, use the quoted string syntax `"a\nb"` like we did above.
+This ensures no trailing newline is added accidentally when using the single-line mode.
 :::

 ### Long ellipsis (`....`)

 [TODO: ideas for a better syntax?]

-A long ellipsis `....` and its capturing variant `$....X` will match a
-sequence of any lexical elements even in single-line mode.
-It's useful
-for skipping any number of lines in single-line mode.
+A long ellipsis `....` and its capturing variant `$....X` matches a sequence of any lexical elements even in single-line mode.
+It's useful for skipping any number of lines in single-line mode.

-In multiline mode, a regular ellipsis has the same behavior as a
+In multiline mode, a regular ellipsis has the same behavior as a long ellipsis.
-long ellipsis.

 ### Additional word characters captured my metavariables

 In the generic modes, a metavariable captures a word.
-The default
-pattern followed by a word is `[A-Za-z_0-9]+` (a sequence of one of more
-alphanumeric characters or underscores).
-The set of characters that
-make up a word can be configured as an option in the Semgrep rule as follows:
+The default pattern followed by a word is `[A-Za-z_0-9]+` (a sequence of one of more alphanumeric characters or underscores).
+The set of characters that comprise a word can be configured as an option in the Semgrep rule as follows:

 ```yaml
 rules: